arsho/pychat/README.md

 # Chatting application using LAN
-Python program to chat using LAN. ** This is still in development phase.
-Run it with own risk. **
+Python program to chat using LAN.
+If you are in a Wifi network, you can chat with the connected devices that support Python using this program.

 ### What is this repository for?